C242-PS210-Sampahku/ML/README.md

 ## How to Use
 To use this model for your own predictions, follow these steps:
 1. Load the pre-trained model (`model.h5`).
-2. Preprocess your images to match the input requirements of the model (224x224 pixels, normalized).
+2. Preprocess your images to match the input requirements of the model (`(224x224)` pixels, normalized).
 3. Use the model's `predict` method to classify new images.

 For more detailed instructions, please refer to the code and comments provided in the repository.

 ## Author
-Developed by [Your Name]
+Developed by C242-PS210 Team

-For any questions or contributions, feel free to reach out!